K-Scorpio/scorpiosec/content/en/posts/post12.md

 ![RID-Brute-forcing](/images/HTB-Manager/rid-bruteforcing.png)

-I only want the usernames so I copy them into a file (start from user `Zhong`)
+I only want the lines with the usernames so I copy them into a file (start from user `Zhong`).

 ![Users-from-RID-brute-forcing](/images/HTB-Manager/smb-list.png)

-And I extract the usernames from it and I send the output to another file (you only want the names of the users)
+I extract the usernames from it and I send the output to another file.

 ```
 awk -F': ' '{split($NF, a, "\\"); split(a[2], b, " "); print tolower(b[1])}' smb-output.txt > smb-users.txt